blackbone/qiwi-api-sharp/README.md

 # qiwi-api-sharp
-.NET Core compailable C# Wrapper for QIWI API
+.NET Core compatiable C# Wrapper for QIWI API

 # supported platforms
 Currently there are not so much supported platforms